rokolinkon/cw2-best-practices/README.md

 So, to comply with this new rule, let’s make a new branch, for example… `git checkout -b dev && git push —set-upstream origin dev`.
 We’ll need this to make pull requests on later.

 ### Feature Branching
-Throughout this lab, every time you make a change to the code, we’ll make a new branch as if it was a “feature.”
-For now, we won’t be making any changes, but stay tuned!
+For this exercise, let’s make a feature branch and call it `oop-refactor`, for a step later on.
+At the end, we will merge this back into `dev` and make a PR from `dev` to `master`.

+### Card Tracking
+Let’s create an Issue for a feature we’re about to add.
+On the GitHub page for your repository, click “Issues.”